Website & blogs © Louis Kraft 2013-2020

 So you know: I study film all the time.
 Yes, it is for enjoyment, it is when I exercise (or bathe—you snicker and the next time we get together you’ll experience a real evil eye), and it is when I’m looking for something that shows me a way to make a smooth transition in my writing. … It is the perfect medium to see good and bad dialogue, good and bad transitions, and good and bad plots. … I learn as much from the bad as I do from the good.
 What follows is a living list, and it will grow and change as I move through life.
 What is here today may not be here tomorrow.
-This said, and because I’m wordy and time is short this list has been cut into five pieces.
-The second will appear later this year, but the promised blog that deals with a Sand Creek Massacre book update, my next two book projects, and Valley CORF (I need to complete one or more interviews for this) will happen this June (due to an unexpected event that is now present and on the horizon).
+This said, and because I’m wordy and time is short this list has been cut into six pieces.
+The second installment will appear as soon as possible.

 LK film lists & opinions that mean nothing

 I should tell you up front that I have little respect for most reviews I read.
 They are opinion, and often they include the reviewer’s bias.
 I get the Los Angeles Times (the Times was a great newspaper and perhaps will again be so under its new management).
 Most of my film viewing today is on DVDs or the internet.
 Currently the paper has two extraordinary film critics (Justin Chang and Kenneth Turan).
 Even so, I often disagree with them.
 No big deal, for I often disagree with my view of films.
 I’m just like everyone else.
 My view of movies is opinion—nothing more and nothing less.
 Read it with a grain of salt.
 Hopefully it may influence you to see some of the films on this list.